-Implemented correctly, the right marketing automation solution allows you to focus on your customers and accelerate buyers through your sales funnel, with considerably less man power and at greatly reduced costs.
-The use of automation software can help you centralise your data, deliver a more relevant and complex contact strategy and convert leads into customers, whilst also allowing you to track the success of your marketing campaigns more efficiently.
+Implemented correctly the right marketing automation solution helps you focus on your customers and accelerate buyers through your sales funnel, with far less man power and at much lower costs.
+The use of automation software can help you centralise your data, deliver a far more relevant (and complex) contact strategy, nurture leads into potential customers and make it easier for you to track the success of your marketing campaigns.

-The word ‘automation’ can induce a false sense of security.
-Whilst it should ultimately result in a reduction in manual labour, it does not mean that you can sit back and let technology do all the work.
+Firstly, the word automation can be misleading.
+It does not mean that you sit back and let technology do all the work.
 A brand needs a strategic plan and must be able to adapt its marketing activity and campaigns based on results.
-Those businesses who have failed to realise the potential in automation are those who have not planned every aspect of their campaign or customer journey to ensure they reach people at the right time with the right propositions.
+Those businesses who have failed to realise the potential in automation are those who have not planned every aspect of their campaign or customer journey to ensure they reach people at the right time with relevant propositions.
 Without this planning, automation quickly becomes a waste of time, money and resource.

-Technology presents marketers with options, but before investing in automation, measurable objectives must be set, customer data and behaviour must be collated and understood, and those doing the implementing must be willing to test, learn, adapt and test again.
+Technology gives marketers options, but before investing in automation, set measurable objectives, understand your customer data and behaviour and be willing to test and learn, adapt and test again!

-In addition, there’s much more to automation than just online activity.
-If you think automation is merely a tool with which to spam your customers with emails, it’s time to think again.
-Bombarding customers who have just purchased from you with upsell email means they’ll quickly become disengaged from your brand.
-Would a simple thank you message be more appropriate?
+In addition, there’s more to automation than online.
+It’s too easily dismissed as a tool with which to spam your customers with emails.
+Simply blasting an upsell email to customers who have just purchased from you when the average frequency of purchase is high, means they’ll become disengaged from your brand very quickly, when a simple thank you message would have been appropriate.